SMH: Tisha Campbell Revealed Ex Duane Martin Left Her With $7 In Her Pocket When Marriage Ended

 “Nothing in the bank.
 Nothing.
 I had maybe $7 to my name and I was scared.
 It was like I was starting all over.”

-Campbell says her sons, 19 and 11 made is easier to start over because they didn’t care about material items.
+Campbell says her sons, 19 and 11 made it easier to start over because they didn’t care about material items.

 “The fact that I did raise children who didn’t care about the big mansion that I had or that we had to start over or any of it,” she said, tearing up again.
 “Starting over is not always the easiest thing, but it is the necessary thing.
 It’s a beautiful devastation.”